Here we look at our Top 5 Major Meltdowns including Phil Mickelson and Colin Montgomerie in 2006...But can you guess who tops the list?

 Adam Scott’s four-bogey stretch in the last four holes at Royal Lytham was particularly shocking and gruelling to watch as it was so unexpected and came from a universally popular player who seemed to have sealed the deal with a long birdie putt on the 14th.

-In the end a combination of poor shot selection and nerves let Ernie Els in to win by a shot.
-Thankfully for Scott fans, the Australian soon bounced back to win the 2013 Masters and more majors must be in the pipeline.
+In the end a combination of poor shot selection and nerves let Ernie Els win by a shot.
+Thankfully for Scott fans, the Australian soon bounced back to win the 2013 Masters.

 3 – Greg Norman 1996 Masters

 The final round at the 1996 Masters would haunt Greg Norman for the rest of his career, with a six-shot lead blown to allow his bitter rival, Nick Faldo, to win by five after a wonderful 67 to Norman’s 78.